githubpartners/microsoft-learn/github/migrate-cicd-pipelines-to-github-with-github-actions-importer/includes/3-How-execute-GAI-commands-and-what-is-not-automatically-migrated.md

 In this unit we will be walking through the following:
 - How to audit your pipelines
-- How to run the forecast commmand
+- How to run the forecast command
 - How to run a dry-run migration
 - How to execute your migration
-- What is not automatically mirgrated
+- What is not automatically migrated

 Now let's get started with how to execute an ```audit``` command.